learn-co-curriculum/operations/README.md

 ## Objectives

 1. Use the ternary operator (`?:`).
-2. Review using comparison operators and boolean operators.
+2. Review using comparison opertestators and boolean operators.
 3. Practice implementing flow control using `if`, `elsif`, and `else` statements.

 ## Reviewing Operations